 Are there any ongoing fees that make things more expensive?

-The barcodes we sell come from the same original system as GS1 barcode numbers, and are still part of their system, however GS1 have lost control of these numbers entirely, and hence they can be sold without any of the fees that GS1 charge.
+The barcodes we sell come from the same original system as GS1 barcode numbers and are still part of their system, however, GS1 has lost control of these numbers entirely, and hence they can be sold without any of the fees GS1 charge.
 All of our barcodes are sold for a one-off cost.

 Below is a bit of history on our barcode numbers:

 In the 1990s, GS1 was established in most parts of the world.
 They licensed their 13-digit barcode numbers to their members (and, as discussed previously, charged both membership fees and joining fees).
 However, there was a separate organisation in the USA – the Uniform Code Council (UCC) – which sold 12-digit barcode numbers to their members for a one-off cost (there were no ongoing license fees).
 Thus, the UCC was effectively competing with GS1.
 Furthermore, their 12 digits numbers were effectively a subset of the 13-digit system.

 In the late 1990s, the UCC merged with GS1, becoming GS1-US.
 As part of this change, they decided to start charging annual license fees for all of their members, including those who had paid a one-off fee for barcode numbers in the 1990s.
 Of course, many of these members weren’t happy with the new annual license fees, and so a group of them ended up in a class-action lawsuit with GS1.
 The members won in the courts in the early 2000s, resulting in a multimillion-dollar settlement by GS1.
 A further consequence of this court case is the proof that the original numbers issued by the UCC in the 1990s are outside of GS1s control now, and hence no license fees are required.
 These are the numbers.
 They are bought by resellers and onsold.
 They are ‘new’ numbers in that they have never been used on a retail product and are part of the GS1 system.